chrjoh/limes/README.md

 # Limes
 Limes provides an easy work flow with MFA protected access keys, temporary credentials and access to multiple roles/accounts.

+The project has been updated to support the new OSX chip M1

 Limes is the Local Instance MEtadata Service and emulates parts of the [AWS Instance Metadata Service](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) running on Amazon Linux.
 The AWS SDK and AWS CLI can therefor utilize this service to authenticate.

 ## Warning